PratikHotchandani22/portfolio/README.md

 - Developed a Streamlit app with a Snowflake SQL backend, enabling 200+ daily interviews and saving 50+ hours weekly, streamlining the interview process and significantly improving operational efficiency.
 - Led the system design, development, red-teaming, and deployment of a RAG-based customer service assistant on the Bose website, handling 700+ daily interactions.

-### Software Engineer – Data Platform - West Pharmaceutical Services (June 2020 – December 2022)
+### Software Engineer – ERP Application Development – West Pharmaceutical Services (June 2020 – December 2022)
+- Developed a cross-platform ERP application using C#, Xamarin.Forms, and Azure, providing SAP S4 HANA access on mobile and Zebra devices, improving productivity for over 10,000 daily users.
-- Enhanced CI/CD pipelines, reducing feature delivery time by 45% using Agile methodologies and Azure DevOps.
+- Enhanced CI/CD pipelines and streamlined development workflows, reducing feature delivery time by 55% using Agile methodologies and Azure DevOps.
-- Built dashboards and KPIs using Python, SQL, and Tableau to analyze supply chain data and SAP Metadata.
+- Collaborated with stakeholders and SAP engineers to integrate SAP S4 HANA modules (Manufacturing, EWM, HR) into mobile workflows, ensuring efficient usability for factory workers.
+- Partnered with UI/UX designers to create intuitive interfaces, resulting in improved worker adoption and reduced training time.
+- Led weekly stakeholder demos, scrum meetings, and feature testing sessions, aligning technical deliverables with business goals.
+- Provided deployment support during releases, ensuring smooth rollouts and maintaining system reliability.

 ## Projects
 ### This Week in Football (September 2024)